syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

 Binds the name of the priority field in the dataSource.
-It indicates the priority (high, low, medium and none) of the appointments.
+It indicates the priority like, high, low, medium and none of the appointments.

 #### Example